antmicro/ros2-gui-node/examples/kenning-instance-segmentation/README.md

 ## Running the demo

-In the end, to run the demo, load the ROS 2 environment including newly built packages:
+Then, to run the demo, load the ROS 2 environment including the newly built packages:

 ```bash
 source install/setup.sh
 ```

-And then launch Kenning, Camera node and GUI node using the launch file `kenning-instance-segmentation.py`:
+And then launch Kenning, Camera node, and GUI node using the launch file `kenning-instance-segmentation.py`:

 ```bash
 ros2 launch gui_node kenning-instance-segmentation.py
 ```

-After this, a GUI should appear, with:
+Finally, a GUI should appear, with:

 * Direct view from Camera node
 * Instance segmentation view based on predictions from Kenning
-* A widget visualizing list of detected objects, with a possibility to filter out not interesting classes.
+* A widget visualizing a list of detected objects, with a possibility to filter out not interesting classes.